From classical to contemporary, from video journalism or wedding documentary videos to pure dreams.

 Your wedding videographer questions answered here.

-Below is a short list of questions that wedding and event clients most frequently ask us.
+Below is a short list of questions that our wedding and event clients most frequently ask us.

-Our goal is always this: to give you the best service, attention, and final digital video memory that you can find anywhere -- a final product so beautiful, emotionally moving, and real that the next time you hear about your friend's wedding, birthday celebration, bar mitzvah, or other family event, you, as their good friend, would be compelled to tell them about us!
+Our goal is always this: to give you the best service, attention, and final digital video memory that you can find anywhere -- a final product so beautiful, emotionally moving, and real that the next time you hear about your friend's wedding, birthday celebration, bar mitzvah, or other family event, you, as their good friend, will feel you MUST tell them to call us.

 All the best,